The LILI Path

 Colour in Digital Art

 In this digital age, colour theory goes beyond the canvas.
 As artists, we now have digital tools at our disposal.
 We have the advantage of precise colour control.
-And if you’re a digital artist like me, you’re probably already familiar with these concepts:
+And if you are into digital art (like me), you are probably already familiar with these concepts:

 Whether you are designing a logo, creating digital art, or simply having fun with colours, these tools give you precise control over your colour palette.